 Is It Legal To Bet On The 2020 Olympics?

 Yes.
 There are no US gambling laws that say betting with a licensed offshore sportsbook is illegal.
 The 3 standing laws applicable to sports betting are the Professional and Amateur Sports Protection Act (PASPA), the Federal Wire Act and the Unlawful Internet Gambling Enforcement Act (UIGEA).
-PASPA prevents US residents from placing wagers at brick-and-mortar sportsbooks in 46 states.
-The Federal Wire act prohibits people from accessing US based online sportsbooks (leaving offshore versions as the only viable option).
-The UIGEA applies to banks and how they process transactions with illegal gambling sites.
+PASPA prevented US residents from placing wagers at brick-and-mortar sportsbooks in 46 states until its repeal in 2018.
+The Federal Wire Act prohibits people from accessing US-based online sportsbooks across state lines (leaving offshore versions as the only viable option for many Americans).
+The UIGEA applies to banks and how they process transactions with gambling sites.
 None of these laws have any reference of betting with an offshore site as being against the law.

-The Olympic action takes place between February 8-25.
+The Olympic action takes place between July 24 and August 9th.
 Due to the distance, there is quite a significant time difference between the broadcast and actual events.
 If you’re tuning into the live broadcasts, you must account for the difference based on where you live.
 We’ve broken it down for you:

 - Eastern Time: 14 hours

 NBC, NBCSN, CNBC and USA will all be broadcasting the Olympics live throughout the competition.
 You can log on to NBCSN’s website for online streaming.
 There are also numerous other media outlets hosting streaming options for the 2020 Summer Olympic Games.

 What Events Are In The 2020 Summer Olympics?

 There are 15 different categories for fans to bet on in this year’s Winter Olympics.
 Each category is broken down into sub-categories with more specific variations.
 We’ve included the main categories below: